 The content and presentation of Board papers circulated before each meeting contain sufficient information on the financial condition of the Company.
-Key representatives of IAM attend each Board meeting enabling directors to probe on matters of concern or seek clarification on certain issues.
+Key representatives of IFM attend each Board meeting enabling directors to probe on matters of concern or seek clarification on certain issues.

-There were seven Board meetings, two audit committee meetings and one nomination committee meeting held during the year and the attendance by the directors was as follows:
+There were seven Board meetings, two audit committee meetings and four nomination committee meetings held during the year and the attendance by the directors was as follows: